jbradach/chia-startup/README.md

 chia-startup is a simple bash script to start a CLI chia farmer at reboot on Linux.

+If you find this script helpful, please consider [making a donation](https://github.com/jbradach/chia-startup#donate).

 ## Installation

 Download `chia-startup.sh` and make it executable.